471VE/Pre-trained-Faster-Grad-CAM-demo/readme.md

 # Pre-trained Faster-Grad-CAM Demo

 This program takes images of hands as an input and displays whether these hands are open or closed.
+You can add your own `.jpg` or `.png` images to the `hand_images` directory.

 ## Running the program